nirupamaBenis/EJP-RD_standards_and_tools_documentation/README.md

 Place your input `excel` file under `data` folder

 **Step 2:**
-Please change in the `docker-compose.yml` file the name of the input file.
+Please change in the `docker-compose.yml` file with the input file name.
 Please make sure file extension is also added to the filename.

 ```sh
     environment: